pelias/pelias/CONTRIBUTING.md

+Pelias can't succeed without contributions from community members like you!
+Contributions come in many different shapes and sizes.
+In this file we provide guidance around two of the most common types of contributions: opening issues and opening pull requests.

 # Submitting Issues

 All issues for Pelias are housed in the [pelias/pelias](https://github.com/pelias/pelias) repo.
 Before opening an issue, be sure to search the repository to see if someone else has asked your question before.
 If not, go ahead and [open a new issue](https://github.com/pelias/pelias/issues/new).

+## Submitting technical bugs

+When submitting bug reports, please be sure to give us as much context as possible so that we can reproduce the error you encountered.
+Be sure to include:
+- System conditons (OS, browser, etc)
+- Steps to reproduce
+- Expected outcome
+- Actual outcome
+- Screenshots, if applicable

 ## Submitting issues around search result quality